Marcosvnzla/cursor-tutorial-project/README.md

 A 2D platformer game inspired by Super Mario Bros, built with Kaboom.js and running in modern browsers.

+This app is the result of my first time doing Code Vibing wiht Cursor

 ## Features

 ✅ **Complete Game Experience**